Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children | KRDO

 The spokesperson for United Nations Secretary General António Guterres said he called on “all parties to exercise maximum restraint and reiterates once again his consistent call on all concerned to avoid any further escalation,” according to the spokesperson.

+Meanwhile, the Beirut-Rafic Hariri International Airport announced several cancelations of flights to the Lebanese capital on its website early Monday local time.
+The canceled flights were scheduled to depart the cities of Athens, Stockholm, Dusseldorf, Addis Ababa, Ankara, Antalya, and Adana on Monday.

-Meanwhile, Lebanon’s Middle East Airlines (MEA) announced Sunday it had delayed six of its return flights to Beirut until Monday.
+Earlier Sunday, Lebanon’s Middle East Airlines (MEA) announced it had delayed six of its return flights to Beirut until Monday.

 The flights will be departing London, Copenhagen, Doha, Dammam, Dubai and Jeddah Monday morning, MEA said in a statement that did not specify a reason for the delays.